 And they had a lot of electrical information, and they had SCADA on the wells for the pumps and the high level, all of that sort of good stuff.

 But there were some gaps that were found to be quite deficient at the end of the day and were criticized broadly by the Inquiry.

 So, yeah, so again, you can have a system, but if one particular part of the organization decides not to use it or to use it infrequently, that can create problems for you.

 This is why on the slide there, I have operational issues.
 And sometimes I am not doing it, and you go well – we’re going, are we going to fire them.

-Now look, they’re really, really good hands-on operator, they know their job.
+Now look, they’re really, really good hands-on operators, they know their job.

 Oh, we’ll just live with it sort of thing, you know, and this is where you open the door with this sort of stuff.

 It would be fair to say that their asset management practice has all changed in the last year, they now have a very very rigorous record-keeping around wells and other things but again it’s a little bit late for that particular town.